 - Just because something is on sale does not mean it is a good deal.
 Thrifting was my hobby and every time I found something for a “good deal” I would get a rush and feeling of euphoria.
 It is an addicting feeling.
 The problem was is I would buy things that I did not need or really love just because it was “cheap” and then I would feel guilty for buying something unnecessary.
 It is not cheap when I spending money on things that I end getting rid of or not using.
 Not spending money on things I do not need is the best “deal”.

 - When I stop spending money on things, I have more money to spend on experiences and people.
 The last 30 days I made a promise not to shop, but it was also the start of Paul and my budget.
 We each had $150 to spend on whatever we wanted for the month of May, including going out to eat (fast food included), coffee and alcohol beverages, outings with friends, etc. We decided the set amount and agreed that once our money was used up that is all we get.
 Nothing makes you realize how much money you spend/waste like being on a budget.
 I managed to make it through the month, using my last $5 on May 31st.
 It may seem like $150 is a lot of money, but it is not when you are me and love to buy clothes and shoes.
 One pair of leather shoes can cost $150 alone.
-Instead of spending money on clothes, I spent it on coffee and brunch dates with friends, a weekend getaway to the beach for a friend’s birthday, and goat yoga, which is literally yoga with goats climbing on your back (yes, it is a very Oregon thing).
+Instead of spending money on clothes, I spent it on coffee and brunch dates with friends, a weekend getaway to the beach for a friend’s birthday, and goat yoga with friends- which is literally yoga with goats climbing up on your back (very Oregonian).
 The money I could have spent on shoes I spent on quality time with the people I love.

 When I think back to all the things I have bought and not used or liked it makes me feel a bit sick.
 I have been reckless with my money.
 Having a budget and not shopping for the last 30 days has really shown me just how reckless and impulsive I can be.
 When I did not have the option to shop I had to get creative by using what I already had or borrowing items from other people.
 The budget showed me how many things I could go without and taught me to prioritize what was important or what I could forgo.
 By not buying frivolous things I allow myself the opportunity to have funds for important things.
 Instead of looking at budgeting as a hardship, I now see it enhances gratitude, wellbeing, and highlights what is important.
 The delayed gratification and the work it takes to budget and to have self-control with spending is worth the effort when it means I can have a financially stable future.